SRSG-Workshops/spreadsheets/_episodes/00-intro.md

 your primary spreadsheet program - there are others, but Excel seems to be the program most used by researchers and scientists.

-In this lesson we're going to talk about:
+In this lesson we are going to talk about:

 1. [Formatting data in spreadsheets](../01-format-data/)
 2. [Common spreadsheet errors](../02-common-mistakes/)